-This might be obvious – but when a child has just finished a football match or training session, the last thing they want is a talk delivered by a parent with all the intensity of Jose Mourinho after a 6-0 defeat.
+This might be obvious – but when a child has just finished playing a football match or training session, the last thing they want is a talk delivered by a parent with all the intensity of Jose Mourinho after a 6-0 defeat.
 Not even a highly paid professional would want a grilling like that from the Special One.

 What is less obvious is how exactly should a parent talk to their child after a football match or training session.
 Knowing the answer to this question is important.

-A post-game chat offers the chance for positive bonding between parent and child.
+A post-game chat offers the chance for positive social bonding between parent and child.
 It helps build confidence and self-esteem in the young football player and can help encourage a child to stick with the sport, even if things could have gone better in the session just finished.

 1. Make your first question about whether they had fun

 What is the most important takeaway for a child from their weekly football session?
 The answer to that question is not the result, but whether they had fun.

 This is why your first question afterwards should always be about enjoyment.
 If a child enjoys playing football, then they will want to take part every week.

 Players develop at a quicker rate when the sport they played in is made fun, which is why enjoyment sits at number one in the list of priorities at all We Make Footballers academies.

 If your child is consistently saying when you talk to them after their football match or training session that they did not enjoy it, then listen to them.

 The odd session where things do not go well is to be expected, but for a child to not have fun several weeks in a row would suggest that they are not at the right football training academy or club.